 of drives in a RAID 1 array need to be identical.
 However, you are

-example, the drives in the A1/A2 RAID 1 array can be 1TB drives,
+the drives in the A1/A2 RAID 1 array can be 1TB drives, and the

-The following table lists the maximum number of drive bays and
+The following table lists the maximum number of drive bays (disks)

-array, the total storage capacity is half of the total drives installed.
+1 array, the total storage capacity is half of the total drives

-For example, if an M-100 appliance has 2TB drives installed in drive
+installed.
+For example, if an M-500 appliance has 2TB drives installed

-the storage when adding drives to an M-Series appliance that is
+expand the storage when adding drives to an M-Series appliance that

-already deployed.
-When the additional drives are configurable and
+is already deployed.
+When the additional drives are configurable

-available, the M-Series appliance redistributes the logs among all
+and available, the M-Series appliance redistributes the logs among

-available drives.
-This log redistribution process happens in the
+all available drives.
+This log redistribution process happens in

 logging rate.
 The Redistribution State column (